Backroads4Me/ha-addons/bluetooth-wifi-setup/DOCS.md

 - This is a warning; the addon may still work
 - Check available network interfaces in Home Assistant OS

-**Error: "NetworkManager is not accessible!"**
+**Error: "SUPERVISOR_TOKEN not found!" or "Supervisor API is not accessible!"**

-- NetworkManager is required for this addon to function
+- The Supervisor API is required for this addon to function
 - This should be available by default on Home Assistant OS
+- Ensure `hassio_api: true` is set in config.yaml (it should be by default)
-- Try restarting Home Assistant
+- Try restarting the addon or Home Assistant

 ### Cannot find BLE device in mobile app

 - Ensure Bluetooth is enabled on your phone
 - Confirm the addon is running (check logs)
-- The device name should appear as `BTBerryWifi-{hostname}`
+- The device name should appear as configured (default: `BTBerryWifi`)
 - Try moving your phone closer to the Home Assistant device
 - Check addon logs for errors